davidcalikes/Marvelous-Matching/docs/README.md

 * The site was deployed to GitHub pages.
 The steps to deploy are as follows:
     * From this project's repository, navigate to the settings tab
     * From the left hand menu, select pages.
-    * From the source section drop-down menu, select the Main Branch.
+    * From the source section drop-down menu, select the Main Branch and click save.
     * Once the main branch has been selected, the page will refresh and provide a link to the live project.

-The live link can be found here - https://davidcalikes.github.io/portfolio-project-one/index.html
+The live link can be found here - https://davidcalikes.github.io/Marvelous-Matching/index.html

 # Languages

-* The coding languages used to create this site were HTML and CSS.
+* The coding languages used to create this site are HTML, CSS and JavaScript.

     <br>